-Once in commercial production, the Company is required to open a reserve fund and contribute annually an amount equal to the total rehabilitation budget in the Environmental and Social Impact Assessment ("ESIA") (a copy of which is provided to the Government of Burkina Faso), divided by the number of years of expected production to cover the costs of mine reclamation, closure and rehabilitation.
-As at December 31, 2021, the Company did not have a requirement to maintain a reserve for future reclamation for the Bomboré mining permit.
+Mining companies in Burkina Faso are required to open a reserve fund and contribute annually an amount equal to the total rehabilitation budget in the Company's Environmental and Social Impact Assessment ("ESIA") (a copy of which is provided to the Government of Burkina Faso), divided by the number of years of expected production to cover the costs of mine reclamation, closure and rehabilitation.
+The Company is updating its closure provision with an independent third party and it is in the process of opening a reserve fund.

-The tailings storage facility for the Bomboré Project has been designed as a downstream construction dam and will be fully lined.
-The design is to the highest industry standards for security, safety, stability and environmental protection and is being constructed in compliance with internationally recognized standards including the Global Industry Standard on Tailings Management and the Australian National Committee on Large Dams guidelines.
+The tailings storage facility for Bomboré is a downstream construction dam and is fully lined.
+The design is to the highest industry standards for security, safety, stability and environmental protection and is constructed in compliance with internationally recognized standards including the Global Industry Standard on Tailings Management and the Australian National Committee on Large Dams guidelines.